jakobzhao/geog328/README.md

 -   **Readings**
     - 扫描 Web GIS 这本书
-    - [Git Handbook](https://guides.github.com/introduction/git-handbook/)Git is an example of a distributed version control system (DVCS) commonly used for open source and commercial software development.
+    - [Git Handbook](https://guides.github.com/introduction/git-handbook/).
+Git is an example of a distributed version control system (DVCS) commonly used for open source and commercial software development.
 DVCSs allow full access to every file, branch, and iteration of a project, and allows every user access to a full and self-contained history of all changes.
 Unlike once popular centralized version control systems, DVCSs like Git don’t need a constant connection to a central repository.
 Developers can work anywhere and collaborate asynchronously from any time zone.
     - [Mastering Markdown](https://guides.github.com/features/mastering-markdown/).
 Markdown is a lightweight and easy-to-use syntax for styling all forms of writing on the GitHub platform.
 You control the display of the document; formatting words as bold or italic, adding images, and creating lists are just a few of the things we can do with Markdown.

 -   **Lab 1:** [Project management using GitHub](labs/lab01) `Due: Jan 16th, by 11:59pm`